input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

 10. Optional Exercise (Easy).

     Retire (de-register) your original pool, and start a new one with different cost, margin and pledge.
-Update the Shelley Testnet spreadsheet.
+Update your pool advertisement.

 11. Optional Exercise (Medium).

     Set up two stake pools, each behind its own relay node.
-    Record both pools in the Shelley Testnet spreadsheet.
+    Advertise both pools.

 You have now successfully set up and run your own stake pool and learnt the basics of how to manage it.
 In the final exercises, we will test some operational parameters that are relevant to running a pool and see how to submit more forms of transaction.